typicaljoe/taffydb/README.md

 ### Purpose
 TaffyDB has been used and refined for years for numerous production tools and commercial products.
 It is therefore is quite stable and reliable.
-However, we want expand our regression test suite so that it provides excellent coverage.
-That will allow us to improve the code with the confidence that we are unlikely to break exising tools and processes.
+However, we want expand our regression test coverage so we can easily improve the code with the confidence that we are unlikely to break exising capabilities.

 ### Running the tests
 Running the nodeunit suite is simple: